shehuj/redLUIT_Nov2025_Docker1234/docs/DOCKERFILE_BEST_PRACTICES.md

 - Allows compatible updates and security patches
 - Avoids strict version conflicts
 - More maintainable than exact pinning

+**PEP 668 Note**: Modern Python installations (Debian 12+) are "externally managed" and require `--break-system-packages` flag when installing via pip in system Python.
+This is safe in Docker containers as we control the entire environment.

 ### ✅ Layer Optimization